mmob-tech/public-docs/docs/clients/How to Install your Integration/iOS Applications/steps-to-install-ios.md

     }
 }

-On completion of these steps, your integration will load into the screen.
+On completion of these steps, your integration will load into the ui viewer.

 ![](./../images/5-phone-screen.png)